TANGIER TO ESSOUIRA

 Morocco, a destination among a handful of places at the top of most travelers to-do list.
 It's a country that remains just close enough to Europe to feel comfortable, but still allows for ones imagination to go wild with the idea of exotic markets, elegant islamic patterns, and seemingly endless desert.

-And while Morocco has managed to remain wild, it's surprisingly easy to navigate, even as a solo woman like myself.
+And while Morocco has managed to remain wild, it's surprisingly easy to navigate.
 Granted, all usual precautions should be taken - Morocco is truly a plan-as-you-go journey that should remain flexible and fun for as long as possible.

-With only a small backpack, an arrival ticket, and no plan whatsoever, I caught the first taxi I saw, from the airport to the old town Tangier - Morocco's primary port city; known for its gangs, smuggling, and sleuthing spies.
+With only a small backpack and no plan whatsoever, I caught the first taxi I saw from the airport to the old town Tangier - Morocco's primary port city; known for its gangs, smuggling, and sleuthing spies.
 Let's just say the city doesn't have the best reputation and I wasn't so keen on hanging around too long when so much to see was ahead of me.

 After getting a little lost in a maze of streets, an intuitive boy turned a corner and offered me some help with finding a decent hostel - for a price of course.
 1 Euro later I arrived at the large wooden doors of the "Melting Pot Hostel" and found an easy check-in, a comfortable bunk, and an assortment of backpackers from all over the world, whom would later become long-term travel partners during my time in Morocco.

 But before heading off on my month of adventures, a little planning needed to take place.
 Specifically I had to pick a route.
 The main reason I chose Morocco as my destination was to see the expanse of desert in the east, and not just any desert - the Sahara.
 When choosing a route, I leaned heavily towards ending up in Merzouga which influenced the rest of the trip.